ntanmayee/ntanmayee.github.io/index.md

 title: Tanmayee Narendra
 weight: 1
 ---
 {% newthought "Hello!
-I'm Tanmayee Narendra"%}{% marginfigure 'me' 'assets/images/profile_bw.jpg' 'This is me.' %}, a PhD Candidate in Gabriele Schweikert's group.
-I used to be at the University of Tübingen (Germany), now I'm at the University of Dundee (UK).
+I'm Tanmayee Narendra"%}{% marginfigure 'me' 'assets/images/profile_bw.jpg' 'This is me.' %}.
+I recently defended my PhD at the University of Tübingen (Germany) in the IMPRS-IS program under the supervision of Gabriele Schweikert.
+I'm now a Postdoc at the University of Dundee (UK).

 I am mainly interested in using computational methods to understand the interplay of epigenomics and gene regulation.
 Recently, I developed [DecoDen](https://www.biorxiv.org/content/10.1101/2022.10.18.512665v1) to separate signal from noise for multi-assay ChiP-Seq.
 The idea from DecoDen arose while working on tissue-specific [imputation of epigenomic signals](https://www.nature.com/articles/s41467-023-40211-2).